nyvyn/wikimem/README.md

 ### Connect an LLM via MCP

-If you're already running the WikiMem desktop app, point your LLM's MCP config at the local HTTP endpoint.
-For example, `claude_desktop_config.json` might include:
+If you're already running the WikiMem desktop app, point your LLM's MCP config at the local HTTP endpoint:

 ```json
 {